KanijiroSakado/WavFileReader/README.md

 * Second arg of WavFileReader.Read() function is not a size of buffer but a count of elements in buffer.
 * WavFileReader.Read() function returns (the total number of samples successfully read)/(NumChannels).
 * WavFileReader.Seek() function returns the same value as fseek() function in stdio.h or cstdio.
+* WavFileReader.Read() function and WavFileReader.ReadLR() function has several overloads that accepts different data types.
+Convenient isn't it?